-Mexico has a lot to offer; an electric megalopolis, majestic beaches, exotic fauna and flora, beautiful camping grounds.
+Mexico has a lot to offer; an electric megalopolis, majestic beaches, exotic fauna and flora, great food, and beautiful camping grounds.
 However, the magic of this country lies within its mystical small towns scattered throughout the countryside.
 Keep reading to discover the most beautiful cities in Mexico.

-If you are planning on paying Mexico City visit, take a look at our curated list of mystical towns worth exploring around the capital.
-They are all accessible with a short bus ride from the capital.
+If you are planning on paying Mexico City visit, take a look at our curated list of the most beautiful cities in Mexico worth exploring around the capital.
+They are all accessible with a short bus ride from Mexico City.

 Looking for a relaxing city break surrounded by rivers, waterfalls, dams and the “Cerro de Zempoala”, a mountain known for its perfect rock climbing façades?
-Then this town is perfect for you.
+Then this place is perfect for you.
+This beautigf

 Start by visiting the Xopanapa Waterfall, where you can hike, camp and rock climb.
 If you want something quieter, you can go on a boat trip through the Tenengo Dam or to the Campestre Las Truchas, a dam with a small waterfall where you can enjoy a deliciously prepared trout and go horseback riding while enjoying the scenery.